BadmWe/WebBadminton/README.md

       </a>
 </div>

-With Decentralized Storage provider IPFS and blockchain technology, we create a decentralized platform for you to learn about playing Badminton.
+With Decentralized Storage provider IPFS and blockchain technology, we build a decentralized platform for you to learn about playing Badminton.

-We all know that sports are great for your physical health.
-Badminton also has many psychological benefits
+We Updated the App to include new Chain: Lukso L14 testnet.
+The contract on the new chain follows LSP-8 standard.
+A standard interface for identifiable digital assets, allowing for tokens to be uniquely traded and given metadata using ERC725Y.

 ## What it does